youngmiracle/Cinema-project/README.md

-Запустить проект:
+Run the project:
-1. перейти в директорию с "cinema-project_front"
+1. Go to the directory with "cinema-project_front"
-2. в терминале написать "npm start"
+2. Write in the terminal "npm start"
+Video from the site: https://youtu.be/ugYcGWMYpsM